-23Demographic controls are, by city, the percent female, black, hispanic, and percent in the age bins 16-25 and 26-65 (observations related to the younger than 16 population are dropped from the sample, and the age bin 66+ is omitted from the regression).
+24Demographic controls are, by city, the percent female, black, hispanic, and percent in the age bins 16-25 and 26-65 (observations related to the younger than 16 population are dropped from the sample, and the age bin 66+ is omitted from the regression).

-population levels and composition.
+The point estimates of the coefficients on CNR workers change only slightly with the controls, while they increase the effect of labor market composition on non-CNR workers.
+These controls help extract exogenous sources of productivity variation that affect individual location decision.
+However, any residual variation in productivity may still be correlated with population levels and composition.
 In order to further account for those residual effects, we adopt an instrumental variable strategy, drawing on the existing empirical literature for candidate sources of exogenous variation.
 The key difference here is that we seek to explain productivity measures extracted from a structural model directly.